Film is a powerful tool for Christians to communicate the truth about God, people and the world around us.

 - Audiovisual managing

-Our cinema production graduates have been accepted into graduate schools such as:
+Our film & digital storytelling graduates have been accepted into graduate schools such as:

 - Academy of Art University, San Francisco

 - The Ohio State University